 - You Can Defy the Odds

-When Eminem entered the rap game, rap was considered an African-American art, and people believed that White-Americans could not rap.
-For this reason, people always laughed at Eminem whenever he went on the stage to rap because he was white.
+When Eminem entered the rap game, rap was considered an African-American art, and people believed White-Americans couldn’t rap.
+For this reason, people always laughed at Eminem whenever he went on stage because he was white.
 In his song, Lose Yourself, he raps that he was often, ‘chewed out, and spit out, and booed off stage.’

-However, Eminem defied the odds, and he became one of the best rappers in the world even though he was a White-American.
+Eminem defied the odds and became one of the best rappers in the world although he was white.
 He has sold more than 200 million records across the world.

 - You Can Use Pain to Fuel Yourself to Greatness

-Most of us succumb to depression, claiming that life is unfair to us, whenever we face pain in our lives.
+Most of us succumb to depression, claiming that life is unfair to us, whenever we experience painful situations.

 - Never Ever Give Up

-Despite being told that he won’t make it in rap because he was a White-American, despite being booed when he tried to rap on stage, Eminem never chose to give up.
+Despite being told that he won’t make it in rap because he was white, despite being booed off stage, Eminem never chose to give up.

-Most of us would have given up if we could have faced such obstacles.
-However, after being booed, Eminem always ‘upped his game,’ and went back to the stage to rap again till people acknowledged his rapping skills.
+Most of us would give up if we faced such obstacles.
+However, after being booed, Eminem always upped his game and went back on stage to rap until people loved his rapping style.

 ‘I’ve been chewed up, and spit out and booed off stage.
 But I kept rhyming and stepped right in the next cipher (Rap Competition)’ – Eminem, Lose Yourself

-Which point inspired you most?
-Anyway, you can add more lessons you have learned from Eminem in the comment box below.
+Anyway, which lesson inspired you the most?
+You can add more lessons you’ve learned from Eminem in the comment box below.